GasparErrobidart/picture-perfect/README.md

 Type : `string | number | expression`
 Default : `window.innerHeight/2`

+Here you can provide a value of tolerance or offset in which the element lazy attributes will be activated.
+Setting it to `0` will result in the element being activated when the first pixel gets into the viewport.
+Setting it to `window.innerHeight` will activate the element when its first pixel distance to the viewport is equal to the viewport height.

 Examples:
 ```HTML
 <!-- FIXED VALUE 300 PIXELS IN THIS CASE -->